 Risk Factor Analysis of Hereditary Breast and Ovarian Cancer

 Subjects who take part in this prospective cohort study will be asked to sign a consent form and complete a baseline questionnaire.
-This is an anonymous study.
-All study participants will be assigned a study number.
-This number will be placed on the questionnaire.
-A master list of the study patients and their individual study number will be kept in a secure filing cabinet by the project coordinator.
-We will ask subjects questions regarding their fertility history, breast cancer diagnosis, breast cancer screening and prevention, ovarian cancer, reproductive and abdominal surgeries, ethnic background, and lifestyle choices.
-A follow up questionnaire will be sent to them every 2 years until 2013.
-At this time the study will be closed.
-We would also like to enroll any sisters that do not have the BRCA gene mutation as controls for this study.
+This is an anonymous study. all study participants will be assigned a study number.
+This number will be placed on the questionnaire. a master list of the study patients and their individual study number will be kept in a secure filing cabinet by the project coordinator.
+We will ask subjects questions regarding their fertility history, breast cancer diagnosis, breast cancer screening and prevention, ovarian cancer, reproductive and abdominal surgeries, ethnic background, and lifestyle choices. a follow up questionnaire will be sent to them every 2 years until 2013. at this time the study will be closed.
+We would also like to enroll any sisters that do not have the BRCa gene mutation as controls for this study.

 Criteria for Inclusion of Subjects: